tomalaforge/angular-challenges/README.md

 ## Intro

+This project has been created with two purposes:

-This goal of this project is to help you get better at Angular and NgRx by resolving challenges you might face in your day life.
+- The first purpose is to assist you in becoming better at Angular and its ecosystem. 💪
+- The second purpose is to share best practices and different implementations of the same problem to gain diverse perspectives. 📖

+**Sharing knowledge can benefit everyone.**

+Furthermore, if you are struggling with a concept, please open an issue.
+I will attempt to create a challenge based on that idea.

+If you would like to propose a challenge, this project is open source, so feel free to share your ideas.
+They are more than welcome.

 > **Learning by reading is good but learning by doing is better.**